- 1. Create an eye-catching centerpiece

 To bring autumnal scents into your display, find natural sources or include some of the best reed diffusers to blend them together.
 ‘Styling a coffee table is a great opportunity to create seasonal displays which can easily be updated every few months,’ says Sims-Hilditch.

-‘A selection of naturally scented diffusers paired with collections of branches, ferns and pine cones help to bring the outside in.
+‘A selection of naturally scented diffusers paired with collections of branches, ferns and pine cone decorations help to bring the outside in.
 The array of pleasing textures and scents target all the senses, bringing to mind a warming autumnal evening and helping to immerse the inhabitants in the aesthetic.’

-If your cozy fall porch ideas haven’t quite warmed you up enough, ensure your tablescape gets the job done by the time you reach the kitchen table.
+If your cozy fall porch ideas haven’t quite warmed you up enough, ensure your fall table decor gets the job done by the time you reach the kitchen.
 ‘A tablecloth instantly gives the effect of warmth and homeliness, something which has been so important this last year,’ says interior and tableware designer Birdie Fortescue.

 Layering up textured and patterned table linens like in this example will give the sensation of being all wrapped up from the cold.

-In the evenings, the fall is the perfect time to bring out your best candles, and let them bring a warming atmosphere to your meals or downtime.
-‘For dinners, I would minimise the flowers and add an array of candlesticks in tonal colors, preferably in glass, with colored candles to finish the look,’ says Fortescue.
+Fall evenings are the perfect time to bring out your best candles, and let them bring a warming atmosphere to your meals or downtime.
+‘For dinners, I would minimize the flowers and add an array of candlesticks in tonal colors, preferably in glass, with colored candles to finish the look,’ says Birdie Fortescue.

 When putting together fall color schemes, you’ll want to consider a range of complementary colors.
 It’s important, however, that individual hues come in pairs at least, so think about color matching your natural displays to your autumnal linens.

-In this example, orange-pink roses pair with the floral seat cushions and napkins, while the purple foliage makes for a deeper pairing with the grey tablecloth.
+In this example, orange-pink roses pair with the floral seat cushions and napkins, while the purple foliage makes for a deeper pairing with the gray tablecloth.

-7. Keep the table bare for a rustic look
+15. Keep a wooden table bare for a warming, rustic look

-For a pared-back approach to dining table decor ideas, ditch the tablecloth altogether.
-‘If you have a table with a pretty patina, leave it bare for a twist on a traditional winter setting and build up interest with decorative linens and accessories,’ suggests Fortescue.
+For a pared-back approach to fall table decor ideas, ditch the tablecloth altogether.
+‘If you have a table with a pretty patina, leave it bare for a twist on a traditional winter setting and build up interest with decorative linens and accessories,’ suggests Birdie Fortescue.

 This will instantly help create a modern approach to rusticity, as shown in this dinner party set-up, where visual interest comes from the layered place settings in natural materials, and the relaxed pine centerpiece.